identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers

 solve problems involving multiplication and division, including scaling by simple fractions and problems involving simple rates

-compare and order fractions whose denominators are all multiples of the same number1
+compare and order fractions whose denominators are all multiples of the same number

-identify, name and write equivalent fractions of a given fraction, represented visually, including tenths and hundredths1
+identify, name and write equivalent fractions of a given fraction, represented visually, including tenths and hundredths

 recognise mixed numbers and improper fractions and convert from one form to the other and write mathematical statements > 1 as a mixed number [for example, 2/5 + 4/5 = 6/5 = 1 1/5]

-add and subtract fractions with the same denominator and denominators that are multiples of the same number1
+add and subtract fractions with the same denominator, and denominators that are multiples of the same number

 multiply proper fractions and mixed numbers by whole numbers, supported by materials and diagrams